allthingslinux/atl-wiki-link/README.md

 - `/unverify <user|mediawiki_username>` - Remove verification for any user by Discord or MediaWiki username
 - `/verified` - List all verified users

+## 🛠️ How Autoconfirmed Role Assignment Works

+- When you verify, the bot checks if your MediaWiki account is in the `autoconfirmed` group (this usually requires a few days and/or edits on the wiki).
+- If you are autoconfirmed, you are immediately granted the Discord role.
+- If you are not autoconfirmed, you are linked, but the role is not granted yet.
+- A background task runs periodically and checks all linked users who do not have the role.
+If you become autoconfirmed, the role is granted automatically.

 ## 🔧 Configuration